 The fifth session:

 5. Young Chef Skills Demonstration: In this fifth and final session.
-Students will be planning and making a meal that includes at least 3 of 4 dishes (salad, main entrée, side dish, dessert).
-They will produce enough for 2 plates.
-One adult per student joins the class at the end and dinner is served!
+Students will be planning and making a full meal that demonstrates their progressive learning over the previous 4 young chef sessions.
+One adult per student has the option to join the class at the end and dinner is served!

 Designed for young people, aged 12 to 17.

 This session is about cooking at a higher level while having fun and feeling comfortable in the kitchen… creating a good meal from random ingredients, the way it was done in days long gone.
 There was no quick trip to the grocery store for ingredients for that one recipe, meals were prepared based on what was available.
 This is a competition that will be judged by Valerie.
 Judging is based on these criteria: Overall meal plan, Competent kitchen skills, Final Results (taste/cohesive foods).
 Prize is an award certificate and a hand-burned special wooden spoon.